Visas and Health in Lebanon

-Whether you have decided to go to Lebanon for professional or personal reasons, internship or holidays, consider taking out travel or expatriate health insurance for you and your family.
-This will avoid the financial, health and legal risks that would occur unexpectedly.
-In your choice of international insurance, pay attention to repatriation, hospital costs, civil liability and other emergency medical expenses.
+Whether you’ve decided to move to Lebanon for professional or personal reasons, for an internship or a vacation, make sure you take out travel insurance or expatriate health insurance for you and your family.
+This will help you avoid unexpected financial, health and legal risks.
+When choosing international insurance, pay particular attention to coverage for repatriation, hospitalization, civil liability and other emergency medical expenses.

 Capital: Beirut